RedisLabs/redislabs-docs/content/modules/redisgears/installing-redisgears.md

 ### Step 1: Install RedisGears dependencies

 {{< note >}}
-This step is required for Redis Enterprise Software 6.0.8 and below only.
+This step is required for Redis Enterprise Software 6.0.8 and below only, or if your environment is not connected to the internet.
 For RS 6.0.12 and above, the dependencies are installed automatically when [you install with the `/v2/modules` endpoint]({{< relref "/modules/add-module-to-cluster.md#adding-a-module-using-the-rest-api" >}}).
 {{< /note >}}

-On each node in the Redis Enterprise cluster:
+On the master node in the Redis Enterprise cluster:

 1. [Download](https://redislabs.com/download-center/modules/) the RedisGears Module - Dependencies Package from the Redis Enterprise Software section of the Downloads page.
 1. Copy the dependencies package to a node in your cluster.